rxzyx/prodigy-hack/README.md

 ### WHERE WERE YOU THIS WHOLE TIME I HAD NO CHEATS FOR YEARS

 - Did other people not make cheats (except that one guy who copied me verbatim, you know who you are)?
 Anyways, just check my <a href="https://github.com/rxzyx">GitHub profile</a> for other cool stuff!

+### I REFRESHED AND THE MEMBERSHIP HACK DIDN'T WORK!!!

+- That's because the hack is temporary, so for one session only.
+You have to run it again (IN A BATTLE!) every session.

 ### UNLOCK LEVEL/PETS/MAGIC COINS DOESN'T WORK!!!